NicolasArayaB/binary-search-trees/README.md

 ## Status

 This proyect is not finished yet.
+You can create a balanced Binary Search Tree and use the insert method to add new nodes.

 ### This is part of The Odin Project curriculum.
 ![Image text](https://www.theodinproject.com/assets/odin-logo-2d729f16279e9fc3b58ce847eacf07f883bdfc95eb23bb5064ed59d36ef551d6.svg)